 I add a vitamin and electrolyte supplement to their drinking water.
 Normally 1/4 tsp. per quart of water.

-Make sure NOT to use softened water.
+to use softened water.

 Most sodium problems arise as a result of young chicks and turkey poults consuming too much saline water.
 So avoid using softened tap water to supply water to your birds while brooding.
 Sodium poisoning can cause kidney damage (more so in young birds than adults because their kidneys may not be fully developed when first hatched), and heart failure.